 Alternatively, pure, neutral water can be ionized to become alkaline.
 During ionization, an electrical current runs through the water and separates the acidic molecules, which have a negative charge, from the alkaline molecules, which have a positive charge.

 What Are the Health Benefits of Alkaline Water?

 Your kidneys and liver keep the pH of your blood within a very narrow range, between 7.35 and 7.45, because all necessary enzymes are designed to work at a pH of about 7.4.
-Blood that is too acidic or alkaline is a sign of lung, kidney or liver disease or diabetes.
+Too acidic or alkaline blood is a sign of lung, kidney or liver disease or diabetes.